lpassamano/tech-assessment-lead-web-developer/README.md

 - Expose an endpoint for retrieving all available events in the database
 - Add a feature to enable searching for events that have a given keyword in it's event name
 - Add a feature to enable filtering for events whose category falls within a list of requested event categories
-- Enable filtering for events that fall within a provided start and end date range, meaning the start and end date of the event are within that range
+- Enable filtering for events where the `member_only` field is true/false
 - Enable retrieving the details for a specific event -- given you know its ID

 **Orders**